superhero/handbook/2-core-architecture-principles.md

 _Interaction lines in the architecture express dependency and implementation strategies that show how, and in what direction - boundaries are expected to be broken._

-- **Infrastructure Layer:** Where upstream controllers and downstream repositories are implemented.
+- **Infrastructure:** Layer where gateways, controllers and repositories are implemented.
-- **Application Layer:** Responsible for orchestration between infrastructural implementations and the Domain layer.
+- **Application:** Layer responsible for coordinates of different infrastructural implementations.
-- **Domain Layer:** Implements the domain-specific business logic.
+- **Domain:** Layer where the domain-specific business logic and data structures are implemented.
-- **Command Layer:** Write model responsible for persistence modifications in the data layer.
+- **Command:** Implements the write model that is responsible for persistence modifications in the data layer.
-- **Query Layer:** Read model responsible for projections of the data layer.
+- **Query:** Implements the read model that is responsible for projections of the data layer.
+- **Gateway:** A technical port that expresses a pluggable cross boundary interaction.
-- **Controller:** Upstream layer responsible for input adapters.
+- **Controller:** Upstream adapter implementations responsible for facading inbound gateways.
-- **Repository:** Downstream layer responsible for output implementations of cross boundary interactions.
+- **Repository:** Downstream data layer facade responsible for outbound implementations that persists and reads aggregated data structures.
 - **Adapter:** Adapts infrastructural components to domain-specific expectations.
+- **Interactor:** Transactional application service that coordinates application behaviour.
-- **Process Manager:** Command Layer for implementations responsible for process orchestration.
+- **Process Manager:** Application service responsible for process coordination.
 - **Contract:** Interfaces that express what implementations the domain requires to be able to fulfill the domain-specific business logic.
-- **Saga:** Process managers that orchestrates domain-specific reactions to domain events.
 - **Aggregate:** Implements the domain-specific atomic business logic that guarantees business policies within the contextual boundary.
-- **Schema:** Responsible for ensuring data integrity of the data representations it specify.
+- **Schema:** Useful to help ensure data integrity of the data representations it specify.
 - **Entity:** A persistent domain object with a unique identity, governed by its aggregate root.
 - **Value Object:** A domain object without identity, defined by the value of its attribute(s), often typically used to represent attributes of an Entity.